Print

 LATERAL MARGINS of C1 should line up with LATERAL MARGINS C2 vertebral body within 3 mm total (R, L). >3 mm step off implies expanded ring C1 ie BURST FX (axial load injury)

 FLEXION/EXTENSION: Patient must be out of collar.
 Often requested to assess ligamentous stability and/or help determine if finding on neutral lateral is acute vs. chronic or stable vs. unstable.
 Patient must be alert, oriented, sober, compliant.
-Do not touch or help the patient.
+Clinician not touch or help the patient (Rads techs CANNOT hold pts, a rule made to protect them from occupational exposure.
+Rad residents DO NOT hold pts, same rule.).
 If intoxicated, post-ictal, obtunded, can be held in collar until able to comply.
 Proprioception in neck excellent, if patient states, “I know what you are asking but feels as if my head will fall off,” PUT COLLAR BACK ON!
 Spinolaminar spaces and lines should open and close symmetrically without abrupt gaps or changes.
-POSTERIOR FACET JOINTS should maintain contact (vs. ‘perched’ or subluxing).
+POSTERIOR FACET JOINTS should maintain contact (vs. ‘perched’ ie subluxing).
 Posterior vertebral line should stay congruent without anterior/posterior subluxations.

-If this is a post-op/post-instrumentation flex/ex study the anticipated/desired observation is 'no evidence of motion through the fudes levels between flex/ext.
+If this is a post-op/post-instrumentation flex/ex study the anticipated/desired observation is 'no evidence of motion through the fused levels between flex/ext.
 Minimally limited motion proximal to fused levels" (if true).

 CT: Check ACR AC.
 CT is best for bony structures.
 Usually indicated if radiographs incomplete or equivocal; if radiographic abnormalities are found; if clinical suspicion/mechanism-of-injury/patient factors increase risk or cloud clinical scenario.
 Usually reformatted (coronals, sagittals) which helps assess vertebral columns, enhances sensitivity to fracture lines, thecal space, disc and end plate changes, etc. Patient w/ altered mental status, other distracting injuries, unexplained limited range of motion, may need CT.